AnyLog-co/documentation/deployments/Networking & Security/anylog_authentication.md

 ```

 #### Node Authentication
-The node authentication requires access to **both** the new AnyLog node (_new node_), as-well-as a node with permissions that allows
-adding a new AnyLog instance to the network (_root node_).
-If you do not have access to such a node, please work with your administrator
-to connect your node to the network.

 1. [AnyLog-Network/scripts/authentication/set_params.al](https://github.com/AnyLog-co/AnyLog-Network/blob/develop/scripts/authentication/enable_authentication.al)
 presets the configurations values used to configure certificate based authentication; this step needs to be done on **both**